-Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons — nerve cells that control the voluntary muscles.
-This leads to symptoms including overall muscular weakness, causing difficulties with moving, breathing, eating, and speaking.
+Amyotrophic lateral sclerosis (ALS) is a severe neurodegenerative disease characterized by the progressive loss of motor neurons, nerve cells that control the voluntary muscles.
+This leads to symptoms that include overall muscle weakness, causing difficulties with moving, breathing, eating, and speaking.

-Neither Rilutek nor Radicava has been shown to reverse the damage already caused by ALS, but it is thought that they might increase patients’ life expectancy.
-They are often taken in combination with symptomatic treatments to improve a patient’s quality of life.
+None of these treatments reverse the damage already caused by ALS, but researchers think they might increase patients’ life expectancy.
+Doctors often prescribe them in combination with symptomatic treatments to improve patients’ quality of life.

-Rilutek was approved by the FDA in 1995 as the first systemic treatment to slow ALS progression and prolong survival.
-It remained the sole systemic ALS therapy in the U.S for more than 20 years, until Radicava became available.
+The FDA approved Rilutek in 1995 as the first systemic treatment to slow ALS progression and prolong survival.
+It remained the sole systemic ALS therapy in the U.S. for more than 20 years, until Radicava became available.

-Other countries have since approved the therapy to treat ALS.
-For example, Rilutek has been approved in Europe by the European Medicines Agency (EMA) since 1996.
+Other countries also have approved the therapy to treat ALS, including the European Medicines Agency (EMA), which approved Rilutek in 1996.

-While Radicava is not yet available in Europe, the EMA accepted a new filing for edaravone on May 24, 2018, to consider marketing authorization.
-Radicava is not currently available in Australia, and no application has been made to the Therapeutic Goods Administration (TGA) for its approval.
+Radicava is not available in Europe.
+Mitsubishi withdrew its application to the EMA for marketing authorization based on the committee’s evaluation of the preliminary data.
+Radicava is not currently available in Australia either, and no application has been made to the country’s Therapeutic Goods Administration for its approval.